G. Brint Ryan: Settles Hotel Development Company

-Public service and board appointments
+Board appointments

-Ryan serves on the executive committee of the board of directors of the Texas Association of Business, and the Texas Taxpayers and Research Association.
+Ryan is on the executive committee of the board of directors of the Texas Association of Business, and the Texas Taxpayers and Research Association.
 He is a member of the American Institute of Certified Public Accountants, the Institute for Professionals in Taxation, the Texas Society of Certified Public Accountants, and the Dallas Citizens Council.
 He is on the affiliate board of the Blue Cross Blue Shield of Texas, the Junior League of Dallas Community Advisory Board, and the American Heart Association Board of Directors.
-He was appointed to serve on the Taxpayer Advisory Group by Texas Comptroller of Public Accounts, Susan Combs.
+He was appointed to the Taxpayer Advisory Group by Texas Comptroller of Public Accounts, Susan Combs.
 Ryan is the vice president of the Pi Kappa Alpha Foundation.
-Ryan served on the advisory council for Habitat for Humanity in Dallas and Dream Dallas.
+Ryan was on the advisory council for Habitat for Humanity in Dallas and Dream Dallas.

 Ryan was a contributing editor to the Guidebook to Texas Taxes in 2013.
 He was appointed to the Texas legislature commission examining state economic development efforts by Lieutenant Governor David Dewhurst.

 He was appointed to the University of North Texas Board of Regents by Governor Rick Perry in 2009.
-Ryan has served as the chairman of the Board of Regents since 2013, and was reappointed to the position in 2015 by Governor Greg Abbott for a term expiring in 2021.
+Ryan has been chairman of the Board of Regents since 2013, and was reappointed to the position in 2015 by Governor Greg Abbott for a term expiring in 2021.
 Under his Chairmanship, the UNT Board of Regents unanimously approved a partnership between the UNT Health Science Center and Texas Christian University in 2015 to form a new medical degree program in Fort Worth.
 Ryan oversaw the selection of UNT Chancellor Lesa Roe in 2017 following the announced retirement of UNT Chancellor Lee F. Jackson.
 In 2022, UNT Dallas dedicated the new Ryan Tower following a $2 million donation from Amanda and Brint.

 In 2015, Ryan was appointed to the Tax Policy Advisory Board by Lieutenant Governor Dan Patrick.

 In April 2020, Lieutenant Governor Dan Patrick appointed a business task force to bolster the economy in Texas, with Ryan appointed to chair the task force.